 Dear Cleveland Orchestra,

-The business of buying and selling blood Ivory and Rhino Horn yields a staggering $23 billion dollars a year.
-Dealers of these illegal products are experts at disguising new Ivory to appear as old, antique Ivory.
-Without having a DNA forensic laboratory on-site to test the authenticity of every piece of Ivory, there is a 90% chance that you will purchase illegal Ivory.
+The business of buying and selling blood Ivory and Rhino Horn yields over $23 billion a year.
+Dealers of these illegal products are experts at disguising new Ivory to appear antique.
+Without a DNA Forensic Laboratory on-site to test the authenticity of every piece of Ivory the Orchestra acquires, there’s a 90% probability that you are purchasing tusks from a recently slaughtered Elephant.

-I have listened to the testimony of the League of American Orchestras at the Federal Advisory Council Meetings on Wildlife Trafficking emphatically resisting the complete ban of Ivory and Rhino Horn products in the United States.
-We know that you do not support wildlife crimes or terrorism.
-However, it appears that the love of instruments far exceeds the importance of human lives and keystone species.
+We listened to the testimony of the League of American Orchestras at the Federal Advisory Council Meetings on Wildlife Trafficking emphatically resisting any ban on Ivory and Rhino Horn.
+We do not want to believe that the Cleveland Orchestra supports wildlife crimes or terrorism, but your enthusiasm for Ivory and manipulation of legislation, tells us otherwise.

-In 2014, legendary musician and piano man; Billy Joel, took a stand against the use of Ivory by writing an open letter on his website stating; “I am a piano player.
+Legendary musician and piano man, Billy Joel, took a stand against the use of Ivory by writing an open letter on his website stating, “I am a piano player.
 And I realize that ivory piano keys are preferred by some pianists…but a preference for ivory keys does not justify the slaughter of 96 elephants every day.
 There are other materials which can be substituted for piano keys.
 But magnificent creatures like these can never be replaced.
 Music must never be used as an excuse to destroy an endangered species.
 Music should be a celebration of life — not an instrument of death.”

-One has to wonder how much more financial support the Orchestra would receive if you joined Billy Joel and countless other celebrities who have taken a stand against the illegal trade of blood Ivory and Rhino horn.
-Imagine the global impact that would take place if you stood up and said “No to Ivory and Rhino Horn!”
+One can only surmise how much support the Cleveland Orchestra would gain by joining Billy Joel and countless other celebrities who have taken a stand against the illegal trade of blood Ivory and Rhino horn.

 CITES.
 (1991).
 Identification Guide for Ivory and Ivory Substitutes.
 CITES.org.
 Retrieved from https://cites.org/sites/default/files/eng/resources/pub/E-Ivory-guide.pdf